neuroinformatics-unit/gsoc/GSoC-2025/cellfinder: Improving cellfinder's classification algorithm (Srutanik).md

 2. **Why is it important and how would the Open-Source Community benefit from this project?**

-   From my minimal knowledge about neuroscience, I realize that manual  cell labelling is a very hectic task from a scientists’    perspective.
-So automatic and accurate detection and  classification using Deep Learning based systems become   important so that more time can be devoted to post analysis.  them greatly.
+   From my limited knowledge about neuroscience, I realize that manual  cell labelling is a very hectic task from a scientists’    perspective.
+So automatic and accurate detection and  classification using Deep Learning based systems become   important so that more time can be devoted to post analysis.

 3. **What are the deliverables?**